BizTalk Server: Teach me something new about Flat Files (or not) – Positional Files

 BizTalk Flat-File Schema Wizard Child Elements positional

-In this point, we have defined the translation rules for the repeating record “Employee” but we have not broken down the various elements that compose the record itself.
-We have just map that each line of the text file corresponds to a record Employee.
+At this point, we have defined the translation rules for the repeating record Employee, but we have not broken down the various elements that compose the record itself.
+We have just mapped that each line of the text file corresponds to a record of an employee.

 BizTalk Flat-File Schema Wizard Employee Record positional

 At this point, everything is exactly the same as we did in the Delimited by Symbols example.
-From here forward is that the changes will emerge.
+From here forward, the changes will emerge.

 BizTalk Flat-File Schema Wizard Document Data positional